-Try these tips before you throw away your pan.
+Try these tips before you give up on your pan.

 The easy-to-clean surface of a non stick frying pan is nearly unrivaled—at least not when it comes to making scrambled eggs at 10 pm on a weeknight.
 But that surface won’t stay completely non stick forever.

 You may encounter some bouts of sticking throughout your non stick’s life, and especially towards the end of it.
 In some cases, it’s easily fixed, while in others you’ll need a brand new pan.
 To figure out which camp you fall in, you first need to determine why your pan is sticking, and then determine if there’s anything you can do about it.

 The reality of pans with a coating, including non stick, is that they eventually wear out.
 While a high-quality non stick pan will last longer than a ceramic one (whose coating will typically wear out a year or so from purchase), these are not pans that you’ll pass down for generations.
 If you’re looking for a pan with non stick qualities that you can use for decades, we recommend cast iron or carbon steel.

 That said, if you’ve had your pan for only a short while and it’s not as non stick as it once was, here are some of the most common causes of malfunctioning non stick.